 - thoughts of harming yourself or your baby

-- If you start to feel sick or have negative side effects, stop eating the placenta immediately and contact your doctor.
+And be sure you understand potential side effects.
+If you start to feel sick or have negative side effects, stop eating the placenta and immediately call your doctor.